vtex/shoreline/rfcs/brand/accordion.md

 An accordion is a vertically stacked list of headers that reveal or hide associated sections of content.
-Its main objective is to hide from view detailed information that might not be necessarily.
+Its main objective is to hide from view detailed information that might not be necessary.

 # Basic example [optional]